 A new recruit will always offer lower productivity levels than their predecessor.
 The burden on senior staff to get new recruits up to speed can also have a significant impact on the productivity of the wider team.
 It can also take a while for teams to come to terms with working alongside or being managed by an unfamiliar face.

-Seminars, inductions, training and long-term development can cost an organisation thousands with each new hire.
-Our 2017 Recruitment Risk Index found that 78 percent of HR managers were not making use of data generated from reference checks.
-When reference questionnaires are tailored to the role and optimised correctly, they provide valuable insights on the training and management the new recruit may require well before their first day.
+Seminars, inductions, training and long-term development can cost a business thousands with each new hire.
+Recruitment Risk Index 78% of HR managers have not made use of data generated from reference checks.
+When reference questionnaires are tailored to the role and optimized correctly, they provide valuable insights on the training and management the new recruit may require well before their first day.

 - Get HR & Tech insights